 The controlled substances act is federal legislation that applies everywhere in the United States.
 However, you should keep in mind that some state governments have passed their own laws regarding the possession, use and distribution of certain drugs.
 Typically, statutory drug laws involve less stringent regulation than federal laws.

 Drugs in schedule one are considered to be the most dangerous and have the greatest potential for abuse.
 To qualify as schedule 1, the DEA and the FDA must determine that a substance checks at least one of the following boxes:

 The drug is not prescribed for medicinal use in the United States.

 The drug is not considered “safe” to use, even while supervised by a medical professional.

 The drug has a strong potential for abuse (addiction and dependency).

-Any drug that falls under schedule 1 is illegal for ALL uses, except of federally approved scientific research.
+Any drug that falls under schedule 1 is illegal for ALL uses, except for federally approved scientific research.
 These drugs cannot be prescribed by a medical professional and can only be produced in limited quantities.
 The penalties for producing, possessing or distributing a schedule 1 drug are severe under federal law.
 In serious cases, violators can be issued with a life sentence in prison.